Business Support and Enterprise Development

 Heritage Trade Up

-The School for Social Entrepreneurs (SSE) is working with the Heritage Trust Network and the Architectural Heritage Fund to deliver the Heritage Trade Up programme.
+The Heritage Trade Up programme is run by the School for Social Entrepreneurs with the Heritage Trust Network and the Architectural Heritage Fund.

 The programme is supporting leaders of heritage organisations to develop and strengthen their entrepreneurialism.
 It aims to equip organisations with the skills and networks needed to be more innovative, increase traded income and financial resilience, and to create positive change within their organisations and communities.